isomerpages/moe-bedoksouthsec/_information-and-links/For Students/For Students.md

 ### School Bookshop and Booklists

-<u><b>Sale and Collection of Textbooks / Stationery / Socks / PE attire</b></u>
+<u><b>Sale and Collection of Textbooks / Stationery / Socks / PE attire</b></u> <br>

-1. Please be informed that there will be no physical sale of textbooks, stationery, socks and PE attire in school premises this year due to the Covid-19 situation.
+1\.
+Please be informed that there will be no physical sale of textbooks, stationery, socks and PE attire in school premises this year due to the Covid-19 situation. <br>
 2. Students are strongly advised to purchase their school items [**online**](http://pacificbookstores.com/) with option for home delivery (fixed delivery charge of $13.80 applies).
-The online ordering system is available from 15 Nov 2021 till 31 Dec 2021.
+The online ordering system is available from 15 Nov 2021 till 31 Dec 2021. <br>
-3.  **Students who are not on the Financial Assistance Scheme (FAS)** may opt for self-collection from the school premises.
+3.  <u><b>Students who are not on the Financial Assistance Scheme (FAS)</b></u> may opt for self-collection from the school premises.
 They are strongly encouraged to adhere to the chosen appointment date and time.
-We seek your understanding that no walk-ins will be entertained.
+We seek your understanding that no walk-ins will be entertained. <br>
-4.  **Students who are on FAS** will be notified via Whatsapp or call once the application is approved.
-They will be given instructions by the FAS Officer regarding the purchase of books.
+4.  <u><b>Students who are on FAS</b></u> will be notified via Whatsapp or call once the application is approved.
+They will be given instructions by the FAS Officer regarding the purchase of books. <br>
-5. All booklists are available on the school website [here](/information-and-links/For-Students/Booklist-for-2023/).
+5. All booklists are available on the school website [here](/information-and-links/For-Students/Booklist-for-2023/). <br>
 6. Thank you.